CHLD 121: Art for Children

 Catalog Course Description

-Students will gain knowledge of developmentally appropriate art activities to use with preschool and early-school age children.
-Students will evaluate art and crafts materials used with children to nurture the development of creativity.
-Students will design developmentally appropriate art curriculum and explore ways to support creative thinking and experiences for children.
-Students will gain appreciation for art and creative thinking within diverse cultures and society at large.
+Students will gain knowledge of developmentally appropriate creative art activities and experiences beneficial during early childhood.
+Students will evaluate the benefits of creative art experiences and environments to children's physical, intellectual and social-emotional development.
+Students will design developmentally appropriate art curriculum and environments and explore ways to support creative thinking across the curriculum.
 54 lecture hours.

 Course Objectives

-• Develop and implement an art curriculum based on principles of child development and developmentally appropriate practice.
+• Evaluate the children's art program based on principles of child development theory and developmentally appropriate practice.

-• Compare and contrast art and crafts within the children's program for the specific purpose of planning curriculum that facilitates creative thinking.
+• Compare and contrast open-ended and close-ended art and craft activities for the specific purpose of planning curriculum that facilitates creative thinking and expression in early childhood education.

 • Develop a parent education program that informs of the purpose of early childhood art curriculum and the importance of creativity art experiences.